DETAILED MENU

 profit arises, and when the will to distance oneself from these abuses

-of the desired effect, namely: resistance.
+not, provokes the opposite of the desired effect, namely: resistance.

-another way.
+can influence in another way.

 in the article :

-Collective intelligence, mirror neurons, epigenetics, the contagion of
+Collective intelligence, mirror neurons, epigenetics, the contagion

-altruism, morphogenetic fields, self-contagion, the transmission of our
+of altruism, morphogenetic fields, self-contagion, the transmission

-thoughts and emotions, and the power of minorities.
+of our thoughts and emotions, and the power of minorities.

 - associated tales :